“The fashion doll everyone knows” with “More collectors than ever”

 - Sindy Sweet Dreams (Ref 44689 – international reference 44697) – the sleeping eyes Sindy with a poseable head, twist n turn waist and bendable click-click legs was still available with a slightly different name and a new outfit.
 The doll that was actually sold was different to the one shown in the Pedigree literature which doesn't look like a 'Sweet Dreams' at all.

-We know of one other boxed Sindy which is generally believed to be a 1979 release called 'Show Jumper' which is shown below.
+We know of two other boxed Sindys which are generally believed to be a 1979 releases called 'Show Jumper' and 'Summertime Fun' Sindy which are shown below.
 And, if collectors believe that there are other uncatalogued boxed dolls from 1979 which we have not included, could they please let us know?

 Sindy was given a new set of Mix n Match Fashions based on a brown and yellow colour scheme, and now her other outfits were also given themes.